d2l-ai/d2l-en/chapter_optimization/sgd.md

 \end{aligned}
 $$

 In the first scenario we decrease the learning rate, e.g., whenever progress in optimization has stalled.
 This is a common strategy for training deep networks.
 Alternatively we could decrease it much more aggressively by an exponential decay.
 Unfortunately this leads to premature stopping before the algorithm has converged.
 A popular choice is polynomial decay with $\alpha = 0.5$.
 In the case of convex optimization there are a number of proofs which show that this rate is well behaved.
-Let us see what this looks like in practice.
+Let's see what this looks like in practice.

 ```{.python .input  n=4}
 def exponential():